lidderupk/watson-visual-galvanize-08.25.18/README.md

     `export watson_visual_directory_root="/Users/<username>/Desktop/galvanize-07.24.18"`

-2. Set environment variable for visual model ID
+2. Set environment variable for the visual service secret key.
+You can get this from the `credentials` tab in the visual recognition service on IBM cloud dashboard after your have created the visual recognition resource.

     `export watson_visual_key=<secret_key>`